shamraimaxim1307/shamraimaxim1307/README.md

 - 👋 Hi, I’m @shamraimaxim1307
 - 👀 I’m interested in Python Development
-- 🌱 I’m currently waiting new course 'Django Web Framework' from Meta Company at Coursera Platform, also learning Git
+- 🌱 I’m currently looking for a company for my first job
-- 💞️ I’m looking to collaborate on databases to improving my developer skills
+- 💞️ I learned Python, SQL(SQLite with peewee Python Library), Docker, Git.
 - 📫 How to reach me: <a href='https://t.me/shamraimaxim'>Telegram Link</a>

 <!---